Nets continue homestand with Hornets

 The Game

 The Nets aren’t just at home.
 They are rested even if hurt.
 They haven’t played since Sunday night.
-Meanwhile the Clippers are coming off a tough loss, 119-117, to the Clippers.
+Meanwhile the Hornets are coming off a tough loss, 119-117, to the Clippers.
 They simply could not stop Kawhi Leonard on the final two possessions.
 Leonard hit the tying putback with 39.7 seconds left and then hit the game-winning 18-footer with 1.4 seconds left.

 “It’s just one rebound that decided the game,” Charlotte forward Kelly Oubre Jr. said.
 “It’s been the same story for a couple of nights.
 Just one rebound.
 We get this one rebound and we secure possession of the ball and the game is in our hands.”